This program is available at the Springfield - Leffel Lane location.

 Technical Standards MLT students should possess (with or without reasonable accommodations) appropriate visual, motor, cognitive, technical, communication, and affective skills to be able to accurately and safely perform, plan, prioritize, analyze, solve, and interpret patient's tests and other biological specimens.
 The National Accrediting Agency for Clinical Laboratory Science (NAACLS) has identified minimum essential functions.
-These are available as a link on the MLT program pages on the College's website and are also provided to students as they enter the MLT courses.
+These are provided to students as they enter the MLT courses.
 Students are asked to sign a form certifying that they have read, understand, and possess the skills required to meet the essential functions of an MLT.

-Course Format Each MLT course is composed of two required components, an online lecture component and a lab component, which may be taught at the College or another college-approved supervised site.
+Course Format Each MLT course is composed of two required components, an online lecture component and an in-class lab component.
 Off campus lab sites for distance students must be secured by the student and approved by the MLT program director prior to entry into the program.
 One suitable directed practice site is found for each student in the program by the MLT faculty and program coordinator.

-Liability Insurance Students will be billed for liability insurance for each year of courses.
+Liability Insurance Students will be billed for liability insurance for the directed practice course.

-Certification Upon completion of the accredited program, graduates are eligible to, but not required, to take the national certifying examination.
+Certification Upon completion of the accredited program, graduates are eligible to take the national certifying examination.
 This program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 North River Road, Suite 720, Rosemont, IL 60018; telephone 773.714.8880; www.naacls.org.

-Program Outcomes Measures As a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), the Clark State Community College MLT Program publishes outcomes measures for the past three years (2015, 2016, 2017 graduates).
-The outcome measures include ASCP Board of Certification (BOC) Exam pass rates, graduation rates, attrition rates, and graduate placement rates for students entering the final half of the MLT program.
+Program Outcomes Measures As a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), the Clark State MLT Program publishes outcomes measures for the past three years.
+The outcome measures include ASCP Board of Certification (BOC) Exam pass rates, graduation rates, and graduate placement rates for students entering the final half of the MLT program.
 The definition of these measures and the three year Clark State MLT program percentage rates for these measures are listed below.

 Upon completion of an Associate of Applied Science degree in Medical Laboratory, a graduate will be able to: